 After turning down an insulting pay cut, Flair was fired by Herd.
 What Herd didn’t realise was that back then, the titles actually technically belonged to whoever owned them, and Flair’s title still represented both WCW and the NWA.
 Once he heard, Flair picked up the phone to Vince McMahon at the WWF, which ended up with WWF potentially having both of the countries top title belts on their show and a dream feud between both champions, Ric Flair and Hulk Hogan.

-The original plan was for WrestleMania 8 in 1992 to feature the dream match between Flair and Hogan but soon after was changed to a double main event featuring Flair vs. Randy Savage and Hogan vs. Sid.
-Depending on who you believe, the story goes that Hulk Hogan was planning to retire at the event, and clashed over losing at the event to Flair.
+The original plan was for 1992’s WrestleMania 8 to feature the dream match between Flair and Hogan but soon after that was changed to a double main event featuring Flair vs. Randy Savage and Hogan vs. Sid.
+Depending on who you believe, the story goes that Hulk Hogan was planning to retire at the event, and clashed over losing to Flair.
 Hogan’s idea was to go out on top, by pinning Flair cleanly and leaving as World Champion.
 Vince McMahon disagreed and changed the match.